psf/pyperf/doc/api.rst

       Command list arguments to call the program:
       ``(sys.executable, sys.argv[0])`` by default.

-      For example, ``python3 -m perf.timeit`` sets program_args to
-      ``(sys.executable, '-m', 'perf.timeit')``.

 Functions
 ---------

-.. function:: add_runs(filename, result)
+.. function:: add_runs(filename: str, result)

-   Append a Benchmark or BenchmarkSuite to an existing benchmark suite file, or create a new file.
+   Append a :class:`Benchmark` or :class:`BenchmarkSuite` to an existing benchmark suite file, or create a new file.

    If the file already exists, adds runs to existing benchmarks.

+   See :meth:`perf.BenchmarkSuite.add_runs` method.